danielwarddev/NSubstituteReturnsConsecutive/README.md

-# %ProjectName%
+# NSubstituteReturnsConsecutive

-This is the example project for the following post: [%PostTitle%](%PostLink%).
+This is the example project for the following post: [How to return a value several times in a row using NSubstitute](https://daninacan.com/how-to-return-a-value-several-times-in-a-row-using-nsubstitute).
 Please feel free to leave any questions and comments on that post.